-- 10.2.1 The period of Ineligibility shall be four years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional. - 10.2.1.2 The anti-doping rule violation involves a Specified Substance and ASADA can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, the period of Ineligibility shall be two years.
+10.2.1 The period of Ineligibility shall be four years where:

+10.2.1.1The anti-doping rule violation does not involve a Specified Substance, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional.

-28 Comment to Article 10: Harmonisation of sanctions has been one of the most discussed and debated areas of anti-doping.
+31 Comment to Article 10: Harmonisation of sanctions has been one of the most discussed and debated areas of anti-doping.
 Harmonisation means that the same rules and criteria are applied to assess the unique facts of each case.
 Arguments against requiring harmonisation of sanctions are based on differences between sports including, for example, the following: in some sports the Athletes are professionals making a sizable income from the sport and in others the Athletes are true amateurs; in those sports where an Athlete's career is short, a standard period of Ineligibility has a much more significant effect on the Athlete than in sports where careers are traditionally much longer.
 A primary argument in favour of harmonisation is that it is simply not right that two Athletes from the same country who test positive for the same Prohibited Substance under similar circumstances should receive different sanctions only because they participate in different sports.
 In addition, flexibility in sanctioning has often been viewed as an unacceptable opportunity for some sporting organisations to be more lenient with dopers.
 The lack of harmonisation of sanctions has also frequently been the source of jurisdictional conflicts between international federations and National Anti-Doping Organisations.

-29 Comment to Article 10.1: Whereas Article 9 Disqualifies the result in a single Competition in which the Athlete tested positive (for example the 100 metre backstroke), this Article may lead to Disqualification of all results in all races during the Event (for example the FINA World Championships).
+32 Comment to Article 10.1: Whereas Article 9 Disqualifies the result in a single Competition in which the Athlete tested positive (for example the 100 metre backstroke), this Article may lead to Disqualification of all results in all races during the Event (for example the FINA World Championships).

-As used in Articles 10.2 and 10.3, the term 'intentional' is meant to identify those Athletes who cheat.
+- 10.2.1.2 The anti-doping rule violation involves a Specified Substance and SIA can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, the period of Ineligibility shall be two years. - 10.2.3 As used in Articles 10.2 and 10.3, the term 'intentional' is meant to identify those Athletes who cheat.
 The term, therefore, requires that the Athlete or other Person engaged in conduct which he or she knew constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
 An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not 'intentional' if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered 'intentional' if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of- Competition in a context unrelated to sport performance.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered 'intentional' if the substance is not a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.